getsentry/sentry-plugins/README.rst

     # https://github.com/settings/applications/new
     GITHUB_APP_ID = ''
     GITHUB_API_SECRET = '
+    GITHUB_EXTENDED_PERMISSIONS = ['repo']

 Associate your account with GitHub (if you haven't already) via Account -> Identities.
+If you had already associated your account, and you hadn't configured extended permissions, you'll need to disconnect and reconnect the account.

 You'll now see a new action on groups which allows quick creation of GitHub issues.